ISLAM FOR BEGINNERS: Allah, Quran, Sunnah & Pillars of Islam

 The Quran

 The Quran contains 30 juz (parts) and a total of 114 Surah (chapters).
-The verses within these chapters were gradually revealed by Allah in the Arabic language to the prophet Muhammad (peace be upon him) for 23 years until the message of Islam was finalized.
+The verses within these chapters were gradually revealed by Allah in the Arabic language to the prophet Muhammad (Peace Be Upon Him) for 23 years until the message of Islam was finalized.
 Some of the prophet’s sahaba (companions/friends) have memorized the Quran by heart and many others documented it in writing as told by the prophet.
 After the prophet’s death (632 AD), Abu-Bakr Al-Sideeq who was the prophet’s best friend and the elected caliphate at that time, ordered the sahaba to collect all of the written pieces of the Quran and compile it into one complete book.
 This is the EXACT same book that billions of muslims around the world read and recite every day.
-In my personal view, what distinguishes the muslim beliefs and beliefs from other religions is the biggest sign of Allah to humanity, The Quran.
+In my personal view, what distinguishes the muslim beliefs from other religious beliefs is the biggest sign of Allah to humanity: The Quran.
 If you ever research the Quran, you will find that it’s full of proofs that God exists and that the Quran is truly the word of God.
-Modern studies have also shown that this book contains many historical, linguistic, numerical and scientific facts which makes it impossible for a human to write such a book 1450 years ago.
-Get started on reading THE QURAN NOW (Arabic Quran with English Translation)
+Modern studies have shown that this book contains many historical, linguistic, numerical and scientific facts which makes it impossible for a human to write something like the Quran 1450 years ago.
+READ & LISTEN TO THE HOLY QURAN IN ANY LANGUAGE >>>

 The Sunnah

 The teachings and actions of the prophet Muhammad (PBUH) are referred to as the Sunnah.
-The prophet’s companions spent alot of time with him to learn the rules and practices of Islam and so while watching him closely, they used to memroize or write down everything he does or say.
+The prophet’s companions spent alot of time with him to learn the rules and practices of Islam and so while watching him closely, they used to memorize or write down everything he does or say.
 These teachings were gathered, verified and published many years later by well known pious Islamic scholars.
 The sayings or teachings of the prophet that were documented by the scholars are referred to as Hadith.
 One hadith would usually contain a saying of the prophet about a specific topic or an incident that occured in his life time.
 The best two hadith scholars with the most authentic hadith collections are Mohammed Al-Bukhari (Sahih Al-Bukhari) and Muslim Ibn Al-Hajjaj (Sahih Muslim).
 The books of Sunnah are considered a continuation for the Quran because they provide in-depth knowledge of the deen (religion) and specific details about the practices that were not mentioned in the Quran.
 For example, Allah commands us to establish the salat (daily prayers) in many verses of the Quran but there were no details on how it’s done.
-This is when the Sunnah comes in the picture as it will teach us how to perform salat exactly like the prophet Muhammad (PBUH) did.
+This is when the Sunnah comes in handy as it will teach us how to perform salat exactly like the prophet Muhammad (PBUH) did.

 Visit Dar-us-Salam.com for all your Islamic shopping needs!